 For an amazing underwater experience, take your family out for a cruise on a glass-bottomed boat.
 Watch your children gasp with awe as they view the underwater creatures of the Ionian Sea.
 For a Greek holiday with family, Corfu is one of the best islands to visit.
 What’s more, there are many boutique properties in Corfu town to suit every budget.

-Contributed by Karolina Klesta| Follow her on Lazy Travel Blog
+Recommended by Karolina of Lazy Travel Blog

 Kefalonia